x59215/Bank-Churn-Predictive-Analysis/README.md

-# Bank Customer Churn Predictive Analysis
+# Bank Customer Churn: Predictive Analysis

 For a detailed, narrative walkthrough of this project, please see the [full case study here](./CASE_STUDY.md).